-While working on a global skin care brand as a strategic planner, I started noticing the ingredients that were being used, listed on product labels.
+While working on a global skin care brand, I started noticing the ingredients that were being used, listed on product labels.
 Product labelling can be so deceptive, often disguising dangerous chemicals with hard to pronounce scientific names.
 As I dug deeper, I discovered that some of these key ingredients were highly carcinogenic and are detrimental to health, which left me completely flabbergasted.

 I then took it upon myself to head back to school.
 I underwent an extensive training in a renowned London college in which I obtained my diploma as an aesthetician.
 It was no surprise when I discovered that genetic predisposition is not all to blame for skin sensitivity as environmental factors (i.e.: chemicals in our skin care products as such) is also a major culprit.